 The University of Manchester Research Institute

-The University of Manchester Research Institute (UMRI) has been created to take forward our goal, outlined in the Manchester 2020 strategic plan, of establishing the University as a major centre for interdisciplinary research.
-UMRI has two principal aims:
+We created the University of Manchester Research Institute (UMRI) to take forward our goal, outlined in the Manchester 2020 strategic plan, of establishing the University as a major centre for interdisciplinary research.

-Our institutes carry responsibility for a key part of the University’s research priorities, working in areas where we have achieved or aspire to world-leading status.
+Our institutes carry responsibility for the University’s research priorities, working in areas where we have achieved or aspire to world-leading status.